The Unbearable Slowness of Being: Why do we live at 10 bits/s?: The information rate of human behavior

 A potential concern here is that the cuber has to commit the acquired information into short-term memory, where it has to last for at least 10 seconds, so perhaps the information rate is limited by this need for storage in short-term memory.
 It is difficult to envision a way to measure perception that does not extend over at least a few seconds of time.
 Instead of shortening that period, we can require a much longer memory interval, and ask whether that alters the rate of perception.

 The answer comes from the realm of memory sports.
 In the discipline of ``5 Minute Binary'', contestants view pages of binary digits for 5 minutes and then reproduce them from memory within 15 minutes.
 The current world record holder correctly recalled 1467 digits~\citep{internationalassociationofmemory_5_2024}; the corresponding information rate during memorization is $\sim 5 \textrm{ bits/s}$.
 A related discipline is ``Speed Cards'': Contestants inspect a random deck of 52 cards for a time of their choosing and have to recall the exact order.
 However, the recall phase begins only 5 minutes after the deck first appeared, forcing a five-minute memory period.
 The world record holder in 2018 accomplished the task after 12.74 seconds of inspection~\citep{internationalassociationofmemory_speed_2024}.
 Because there are $52! \approx 2^{226}$ permutations of a card deck, the information rate during inspection is $\sim 18 \textrm{ bits/s}$.
-In conclusion, even when the demands on working memory are dramatically increased (from 10 s to 300 s), the rate at which humans acquire information from the environment remains the same, within a factor of two of our ballpark number of 10 bits/s.
+In conclusion, even when the demands on working memory are dramatically increased (from 10 s to 300 s), the rate at which humans use information from the environment remains the same, within a factor of two of our ballpark number of 10 bits/s.

 In Appendix \ref{sec:sec:app-behav-more} and Table \ref{tab:table_human} we review additional measurements of human behavioral throughput, ranging from classic laboratory experiments to recent E-Sports competitions.
-These studies span the better part of a century with a remarkably concordant result: Humans operate at an information rate of about 10 bits/s, and the rates of sensory perception and motor output appear evenly matched.
+These studies, spanning the better part of a century and divergent fields, all point to a remarkably concordant result: Humans operate at an information throughput rate of about 10 bits/s, and the rates of sensory perception and motor output appear evenly matched.
+As discussed above, all these tasks involve some criteria for a correct solution, which allows one to separate signal from noise.
+The range covers many types of human behavior, from games to paid professions, but obviously leaves out others (dancing, dreaming,...) for which an information throughput would be hard to define, let alone measure.